 When living in London, I studied and trained to become a psychotherapist.
 Doing so in my second language, I experienced frustration, isolation and shame.
 Studying to become a therapist involved being in weekly therapy for three years and applying the psychological theories to myself for academic as well as personal developmental reasons; at times, it felt like being put through the wringer again and again.
 And again!

 At the time, I had divorced and was living alone with my three young, teenage children.
 I’ll touch on the challenges I experienced as a single parent in London in another blog post; but for now, mention that it involved a debilitating amount of stress, insomnia and persistent anxiety.
 At times of feeling distressed, I struggled to be as articulate, authentic and precise in expressing myself in English as in my mother tongue; and when bad, I experienced loss of fluency and regressed into being in-between languages.
 This made me feel intellectually inferior to others, disconnected in relationships and I experienced a deep sense of shame.

-Today, I read an article written by an American Dane who has lived in Denmark for more than a decade and pleads for Danish people to stop swearing in English, at least when native English speakers are around.
+Recently, I read an article written by an American Dane who has lived in Denmark for more than a decade and pleads for Danish people to stop swearing in English, at least when native English speakers are around.
 I totally agree with her argumentation; it was one of the first things my children noticed and objected against when we moved back to Denmark.
-At school, I often hear English swear words, but hardly ever amongst the children who are schooled in English; almost always by Danish children incorporating them into their Danish.
-With right, it is something our school community feel strongly about not accepting.
+Out and about, I often hear English swear words, but hardly ever amongst the people who have been schooled in English; almost always by Danish children, teens and adults incorporating them into their Danish.

 Reading the article reminded me of a piece of qualitative research I carried out when I wrote my research dissertation for my counselling degree at Middlesex University: “Counsellors experience of offering counselling in a language different to their first language”.